elldritch/pokemon-showdown-api/README.md

 `pokemon-showdown-api` is a low-level library for connecting to and interacting with the Pokemon Showdown server.

-**This package is under heavy development, and is nowhere near complete.**
+**This package is under development.
+Its documentation is not complete and there remain additional events to be added, but it is mostly API-stable.**

 ## Overview